Ali Pasha's Invasion of the Pashalik of Berat: Invasion and conflict

 Ali Pasha launched his invasion of the Pashalik of Berat in 1808, leading his forces personally.
-Ali besieged Ibrahim Pasha in Berat with an 8,000-man army commanded by the Albanian captain Omer Bey Vrioni, and with the aid of British rockets, Berat finally fell after a year of skirmishing.
+Ali besieged Ibrahim Pasha in Berat with an 8,000-man army commanded by the Albanian captain Omer Bey Vrioni, and with the aid of British Congreve rockets, Berat finally fell after a year of skirmishing.
 Ibrahim retired to Vlorë, and Ali told the Porte that he had taken Berat in response to the revolts in upper Albania that were the result of Ibrahim's inability to rule.

-Aware that the Sultan was not pleased with his actions, Ali did not press on with his offensive and target Vlorë.
+Aware that the sultan was not pleased with his actions, Ali did not press on with his offensive and target Vlorë.
 Eventually, Sultan Mahmud II was forced to acknowledge Ali's actions as the most suitable way to maintain order, and Ali quickly conquered Vlorë, stretching his dominion from Durrës in the north to Arta in the south.
 Ali also purchased the pitch mines between Berat and Vlorë from the Porte, which allowed him to begin exporting goods throughout the Mediterranean from Vlorë.
 Ali named his son Mukhtar as the new pasha of Berat, while the former pasha Ibrahim was imprisoned and eventually poisoned.